redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 ## 3. Adjust JavaScript Code of Your dApp

 #### 1. Import the Wrapper Code
-Wrapper code helps your app interact with RedStone's data services seamlessly.
-Add this line to your JavaScript code

 ```js
 const { WrapperBuilder } = require("@redstone-finance/evm-connector");